ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/sales-how-to-set-up-shipping-agents.md

 ---
-    title: How to Set Up Shipping Agents | Microsoft Docs
+    title: How to Set Up Shipping Agents
-    description: You can set up a code for each of your shipping agents and enter information about them.
+    description: Learn how to set up a code for each of your shipping agents and enter descriptive information about each of them and the services they provide.
     author: SorenGP

     ms.service: dynamics365-business-central